 In this video we take a look at how to revert changes made in a branch, by either deleting commits or creating new commits that 'undo' what the previous commits did.

 I've been teaching computer science and playing and teaching music (grades 1 to 8) for over four years, to students of all ages and all skill levels.
 Here's my story so far.

 I started programming at the age of 10, just a couple years after I started studying music, when my dad, excited that I had showed interest in similar things to himself, taught me the basics of Marin Saric's METAL.
 Shortly thereafter we moved on to RealBASIC, and from there I started learning, after a couple years, Java and C.

 Ever since I started learning programming I knew I wanted to study Computer Science or something along those lines.
-Last year I ended up at the University of Dundee, studying Applied Computing.
+Half a decade ago I ended up at the University of Dundee, studying Applied Computing.